 Card Imagery & Symbolism

-In the classic Rider-Waite Tarot, The Emperor card depicts a majestic ruler seated upon his throne, with every detail carrying profound symbolic meaning:
+In the classic Rider-Waite-Smith Tarot, The Emperor is a ruler on his throne, and almost every detail is doing work:

 The Emperor's Posture: Seated Majestically on a Stone Throne